Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

-We first remark that the \lq\lq sticking trick" to boundary intervals used in the inclusion $\mathscr{S}^q_{\mathfrak{sl}_3,\Sigma}[\partial^{-1}] \subset \CA_{\sfs_q(\mathfrak{sl}_3,\Sigma)}$ always involves negative signs: see \cref{lem:stickto}.
+We first remark that the \lq\lq sticking trick'' to boundary intervals used in the inclusion $\mathscr{S}^q_{\mathfrak{sl}_3,\Sigma}[\partial^{-1}] \subset \CA^q_{\mathfrak{sl}_3,\Sigma}$ always involves negative signs: see \cref{lem:stickto}.
 Therefore the positivity nature is not clear from this construction.
-As another way of expansion of webs in a given web cluster, we will give a direct inclusion $\mathscr{S}^q_{\mathfrak{sl}_3,\Sigma}[\partial^{-1}] \subset \UCA_{\sfs_q(\mathfrak{sl}_3,\Sigma)}$.
+As another way of expansion of webs in a given web cluster, we will give a direct inclusion $\mathscr{S}^q_{\mathfrak{sl}_3,\Sigma}[\partial^{-1}] \subset \UCA^q_{\mathfrak{sl}_3,\Sigma}$.
 Such an expansion of a web $x \in \mathscr{S}^q_{\mathfrak{sl}_3,\Sigma}$ in a web cluster $C$ is obtained by multiplying an appropriate product of webs in $C$ and then successively applying the $\mathfrak{sl}_3$-skein relations to resolve the intersections.
 Most of the relations used here have a manifest positivity, while the one \eqref{rel:bigon} causes a problem.
 Indeed, one is forced to use the relation \eqref{rel:bigon} in some situation during the process getting the cluster expansion of a web.
 In order to avoid the usage of \eqref{rel:bigon}, we only consider the \emph{elevation-preserving webs} (\cref{def:elevation-preserving web}) with respect to an ideal triangulation.
-For instance, the \emph{$n$-bracelet} (resp. the \emph{$n$-bangle}) along an oriented simple loop $\gamma$ in $\Sigma$, obtained by replacing the embedding of $\gamma$ with an embedding of the graph shown in the left (resp. right) in \cref{fig:bracelet}, is an elevation-preserving web for any ideal triangulation.
+For instance, the \emph{$n$-bracelet}\footnote{Our ``diagrammatic'' bracelet here is different from the bracelet in the literature, which is defined to be a certain Chebyshev polynomial of a loop.
+While the latter is invariant under the mirror-reflection, the former is not.
+They coincide when $q^{\frac{1}{2}}=1$.} (resp. the \emph{$n$-bangle}) along an oriented simple loop $\gamma$ in $\Sigma$, obtained by replacing the embedding of $\gamma$ with an embedding of the graph shown in the left (resp. right) in \cref{fig:bracelet}, is an elevation-preserving web for any ideal triangulation.

-An element of $\UCA_{\sfs_q(\mathfrak{sl}_3,\Sigma)}$ is called a \emph{quantum GS-universally positive Laurent polynomial} (after Goncharov--Shen) if it is represented as a positive Laurent polynomial in the quantum cluster associated with any decorated triangulation.
+An element of $\UCA^q_{\mathfrak{sl}_3,\Sigma}$ is called a \emph{quantum GS-universally positive Laurent polynomial} (after Goncharov--Shen) if it is represented as a positive Laurent polynomial in the quantum cluster associated with any decorated triangulation.
 The following is our result in this paper:

 \begin{introthm}[Quantum Laurent positivity of webs: \cref{thm:positivity_cluster}] Any elevation-preserving web with respect to $\Delta$ is expressed as a positive Laurent polynomial in the quantum cluster associated with a decorated triangulation $\bD=(\Delta,\bs_\Delta)$ with the underlying triangulation $\Delta$.
 In particular, the bracelets and the bangles along an oriented simple loop in $\Sigma$ are quantum GS-universally positive Laurent polynomials. \end{introthm}